-Of the three air beds that we tested for this review, the Lightspeed 2-person ties with the REI Relax Airbed for the best, although they each have positives and negatives compared to each other.
-Using our grading system, both beds scored higher than the ALPS Mountaineering Rechargeable Airbed.
-In general, however, we found this selection of three air beds to be inferior to the rest of the competition in our review, mostly because they were less comfortable and significantly colder without insulation.
-The advantages of these air beds are their affordability, the fact that they sleep two people, and that they pack down small and are relatively easy to use.
+Of the three air beds that we tested for this review, the Lightspeed 2-person is one of the best.
+In general, however, we found all of the air beds to be inferior to the rest of the competition in our review, mostly because they were less comfortable and significantly colder and without insulating properties.
+The advantages of these air beds are their affordability, the fact that they sleep two people, pack to a relatively small size, and are fairly easy to use.

-Compared to the REI Relax Airbed, which is a very similar product, the Lightspeed 2-person is easier to blow up with its battery powered pump.
-That said, it is not easy to get it full to the point of being super firm, which in our opinion is necessary for an airbed to reach its full comfort potential.
-While both beds are made of TPU, the Relax Airbed has a slightly softer face fabric, compared to the "nylon-y" feel of the Lightspeed.
-While the Lightspeed costs $10 more retail, it is possible to find it cheaper at other discount outlets.
+The Lightspeed 2-person is easy to blow up with its battery-powered pump.
+That said, it is not easy to get it full to the point of being super firm, which in our opinion, is necessary for an airbed to reach its full comfort potential.

-The Lightspeed 2-person received only 5 out of 10 possible points for comfort compared to the competition in this review.
-We gave it one less point than the Relax Airbed, and the same score as the ALPS Mountaineering Rechargeable Airbed.
-Air beds are less comfortable than foam filled mattresses because they rely only on air.
+Air beds are less comfortable than foam-filled mattresses because they rely only on air.
 With two people on the bed, the air inside the mattress displaced by one person's body tends to buoy and rock the other person.
 For that reason, we find these mattresses to be more comfortable if slept on with only one person (despite being sized for two), or if they are filled very full to the point of being firm.
-The Lightspeed battery powered pump is not as effective at filling the mattress to the point of firmness as the hand pump included with the REI Relax Airbed, and so in general we found our sleeping experience on this softer, less full bed to be slightly less comfortable.
-Its face fabric is also made of slippery polyester, and we liked the velvety plush on the other two airbeds better.
+The Lightspeed battery-powered pump is not super effective at filling the mattress to the point of firmness, and so, in general, we found our sleeping experience on this softer, less full bed to be slightly less comfortable.
+Its face fabric is also made of slippery polyester, which we liked less than the velvety plush on other mattresses.

 Ease of Use

-The Lightspeed 2-person is among the easiest car camping mattress to use, although still takes a bit of work to set up.
-We gave it 9 out of 10 for East of Use, our highest rated product in this category.
+The Lightspeed 2-person is among the easiest car camping mattress to use, although it still takes a bit of work to set up.
 Just don't forget to buy four size D batteries for the pump before you end up in the middle of nowhere at your campsite!

 For deflation and stowing, the battery pump also has a deflate option that will suck the air out of the bed.
 We found it quicker and easier to simply open the big deflate valve and quickly squeeze all the air out.
 The bed can be folded and rolled up with the deflate valve open, which is a breeze.

 With no foam or insulating materials of any sort inside this mattress, it has an R-value of 1.0.
-According to Wikipedia, an R-value of 1.0 is similar to that of wood chips or snow (!).
-While this bed is clearly not as cold as snow, it does about the same job of resisting heat transfer, i.e. not much.
-We found that we slept pretty cold on this bed out in the mountains on even a summer night, and indeed, if sleeping in temperatures anywhere below about 60 degrees, we would highly recommend checking out our Top Pick for Couples, the Exped Megamat Duo, instead.
-Call it 4 out of 10 for warmth.
+According to Wikipedia, an R-value of 1.0 is similar to that of wood chips or snow.
+While this bed is clearly not as cold as snow, it does about the same job of resisting heat transfer, i.e., not much.
+We found that we were pretty cold on this bed out in the mountains, even on a summer night, and indeed, if you will be sleeping in temperatures anywhere below about 60 degrees, we would highly recommend that you select a mattress with better insulating properties.

-We also gave this bed a 4 out of 10 for versatility, the same score as the Relax Airbed.
-This score is far lower than the rest of the car camping mattresses we tested.
 While this bed does pack down pretty small, it is heavy.
 Our biggest complaint, however, was that it sleeps so cold.
-We would only recommend it for outside camping, or even in the back of a vehicle, if the nighttime temperatures are going to stay quite warm, which is not the case very much of the year in the mountains where we live.
-Compared to the Therm-a-Rest NeoAir Dream, the most versatile mattress we tested, there is not many places or situations we would want to use this mattress, making it not very versatile.
+We would only recommend it for outside camping, or even in the back of a vehicle if the nighttime temperatures are going to stay quite warm, which is not the case very much of the year in the mountains where we live.
+Though it will serve well as an emergency bed for guests, there are not many places or situations we would want to use this mattress, making it not very versatile.